georgebro/Client-Server-Application/README.md

+#The Client-Server JAVA application

 #The-Weather-Forecast
-#The Client-Server JAVA application

-#1.The client asks the server for the weather in his city
+#1.The client asking to server for the weather in his city
  2.The server returns the forecast to the client

 #The Java client-server application using sockets and streams.